Abu Bakr ibn Ali

-Abu Bakr ibn Ali (أبو بكر بن علي) was reportedly the son of Ali ibn Abi Talib and Layla bint Mas'ud.
+Abu Bakr ibn Ali (أبو بكر عبد الله بن علي) was a son of Ali and Layla bint Mas'ud.
 He was among companions of Husayn who was martyred at the Battle of Karbala.
-His first name was Abdullah.
+His birth name was Abdullah, he was given the Kunya Abu Bakr after he grew into adulthood.
+Abu Bakr ibn Ali and his brothers Abbas, Abdullah, Uthman, Muhammad al-Asghar and Ja'far accompanied Husayn in his journey from Mecca to Kufa and were martyred at the Battle of Karbala.
+Their graves are in the mausoleum of the collective grave of the martyrs of Karbala in the Imam Husayn Shrine, a profoundly holy site in Shia Islam.

 Lineage

 Abu Bakr ibn Ali was martyred during the Battle of Karbala.
 He was the son of Ali ibn Abu Talib.
 His martyrdom is commemorated during the month of Muharram.

 Historical accounts vary regarding the details of his death.
 Some sources attribute his martyrdom to a member of the Hamdan tribe, as mentioned in a hadith attributed to Muhammad al-Baqir.
 Other accounts suggest his body was found in a creek, leaving uncertainty about the circumstances and the perpetrator.
 His grave is believed to be among those of the Hashimid martyrs at the Holy Shrine of Imam al-Husayn in Karbala.

 Abu Bakr ibn Ali is mentioned in the ziyarat (visitation) of Imam al-Husayn, reflecting his honored status among Shia Muslims for his role during the tragic events at Karbala.